rwf2/Rocket/site/guide/responses.md

 Responders need not _always_ generate a response.
 Instead, they can return an `Err` with a given status code.
-When this happens, Rocket forwards the request to the error catcher for the given status code.
-If none exists, which can only happen when using custom status codes, Rocket uses the **500** error catcher.
+When this happens, Rocket forwards the request to the [error catcher](/guide/requests/#error-catchers) for the given status code.
+Just like a request handler, an error catcher will return a response by returning any type that has the `Responder` trait implemented.
+A common example would be to render a page displaying **400 Bad Request** to a user who sent a request with a malformed json body.
+In the case that no error catcher is configured to handle a specific http error code, which can only happen when using custom status codes, Rocket will use the **500** error catcher.

 ### Result